svgeesus/EuroMPE/Duophonic/performance-dac.md

 _Notice that the buffer board connections are on the other side of the board!_

+This board will not fit.
+Needs a v0.2 with the connectors staggered, see buffer board.
+However, still build one for testing.

 ### DAC BOM v0.1  (per DAC board, need 2)

 #### Resistors